 Real-time supply chain control with IHS integration in Altium Designer

-These traceability features work best when they appear alongside your PCB layout tools and can be accessible within the same program.
+These traceability features work best when they appear alongside your PCB layout tools and can be accessed within the same program.
 Most design platforms that offer similar features only check against a private database or a select number of distributors.
-These databases inevitably go stale and require some maintenance to ensure that data is kept up-to-date.
+These databases inevitably go stale and require some maintenance to ensure that data is kept up to date.
 Instead of manually checking and updating component databases, printed circuit designers need a managed solution that provides traceability information alongside updated component models and footprints.

-Adding traceability to your MCAD design tools allows you to immediately check the traceability and sourceability of components in your mechanical model.
-It also allows you to check whether replacement components will fit into your mechanical enclosure, further ensuring that you satisfy mechanical requirements for your new product.
+Adding traceability to your MCAD design tools allows you to immediately check the traceability and source ability of components in your mechanical model.
+It also allows you to check whether replacement components will fit into your mechanical enclosure, further ensuring that you satisfy the mechanical requirements for your new product.

 - Even small companies and service bureaus can benefit from a managed component data solution.